tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 We can remove this dependency, making our event stream a 'closed system', by introducing a `scan` operator on the stream to accumulate the state using a pure function.

 We'll introduce some types to model the objects coming through the stream and so that TypeScript can help us keep everything correct.
-First, all the events we care about have a position on the SVG canvas associated with them, so we'll have a simple `Point` interface with `x` and `y` positions and a couple of handy immutable vector math methods:
+First, all the events we care about have a position on the SVG canvas associated with them, so we'll have a simple immutable `Point` interface with `x` and `y` positions and a couple of handy vector math methods (note that these create a new `Point` rather than mutating any existing state within the `Point`):
 ```typescript
 class Point {
    constructor(public readonly x:number, public readonly y:number){}